 Students must report changes in financial status (decreases in income, benefits, etc.) to the Office of Financial Aid.
 The student’s financial need may be recalculated based on the change(s), and adjustments to financial aid packages will be made if necessary.

-Students may only be degree-seeking and receiving federal financial aid at one college.
+Students may only be degree-seeking and receiving financial aid resources at one college.
 The United States Department of Education will notify Chesapeake College if a student is enrolled at two colleges within the same semester and awarded financial aid at both colleges.
 Once notified, we will rescind ALL aid awarded and the student will be responsible for their semester charges.

 DURATION OF PELL GRANT ELIGIBILITY